-Many people request a review of their traffic ticket, parking ticket, minor civil infraction, or minor misdemeanor.
-Scheduling hearings can be complex for court staff, for law enforcement, and for the public.
+Many people request a review of their traffic citation, parking citation, minor civil infraction, or minor misdemeanor.
+Scheduling hearings can involve long waits for the public and take valuable time from other activities for court staff and law enforcement.
 Yet, people deserve their day in court.
-The answer: online traffic ticket resolution.
+The answer: online traffic adjudication.

 Serve the missing